Texas Gastric Bypass Surgery - Dallas, Fort Worth & Decatur

-In keeping with their commitment to providing the best surgical solutions for obesity available, Dr. Scott Stowers offers Roux-en-Y gastric bypass surgery at My Bariatric Solutions.
+In keeping with our commitment to provide the best surgical solutions for obesity available, Dr. Scott Stowers, Dr. Arsalla and Dr. Heath Smith offer Roux-en-Y gastric bypass surgery at My Bariatric Solutions®.
 This procedure facilitates weight loss by reducing the stomach size and diminishing caloric absorption in the small intestine, producing results that can be life changing.
-Visit our gallery of bariatric surgery results to view the transformations some of our patients from the DFW area have enjoyed after gastric bypass surgery; then, contact our obesity surgeon to learn more about how he can help you to achieve similar success.
+Visit our gallery of bariatric surgery results to view the transformations some of our patients from the DFW area have achieved after gastric bypass surgery; then, contact our obesity surgeons to learn more about how they can help you to achieve similar success.

 - Benefits of Roux-en-Y Gastric Bypass Surgery

 - The Roux-en-Y Gastric Bypass Procedure

 Roux-en-Y Gastric Bypass is a treatment option for patients struggling with morbid obesity.
 The procedure facilitates weight loss in two ways: it decreases the amount of food the stomach can hold, and it inhibits caloric absorption by bypassing part of the small intestine.
 This dual approach makes gastric bypass a highly effective method for helping patients achieve lasting weight loss.